CyberMiles/smart_contracts/HelloWorld/README.md

   HelloWorld: 0x98b43faf1dace04fcc70df235367c456507df0d8
 Saving artifacts...*

-Then you can verify and test the methods with the address.
+Then you can verify the address on an explorer or in the Travis console.